 CRUDE RATE - The number of cases – or events – divided by the total number of individuals in the population of interest.
 Rates are typically expressed as a number per unit of population (for example, "per 10,000" or "per 100,000").

-EMERGENCY DEPARTMENT VISITS - Counts of people that have been admitted to emergency rooms.
-For the Wisconsin Environmental Public Health Tracking data, specific variable definitions are available here.
+EMERGENCY DEPARTMENT VISITS - Counts of people that have been admitted to emergency departments (also known as an emergency room).

 FERTILITY - The ability to conceive, to become pregnant, and to give birth to a live child.

-FERTILITY RATE - Number of births per 1,000 women of childbearing age.
-See birth rate and childbearing age.
+FERTILITY RATE - Number of births per 1,000 women of childbearing age (women aged 15-44 years), also known as birth rate.

 FETAL DEATH (STILLBIRTH) - A fetus that is not alive after leaving the body of its mother.
 By Wisconsin administrative code DHS 135.02 (8), a stillbirth of at least 20 weeks of gestation or 350 grams must be reported to Wisconsin Vital Records.